Quebec reports more than 1,000 new COVID-19 cases for third straight day

-Quebec is reporting 1,079 new cases of COVID-19 today, the third day in a row that the province has crossed the 1,000-case mark.
+“Over the past few days, we’ve noted a worrying increase in confirmed cases in certain sectors of Gaspésie,” Health Minister Christian Dubé said.
+“We absolutely need to slow transmission.”

-Authorities are also reporting 12 additional deaths attributed to the novel coronavirus.
+Several regions across Quebec are also at the highest alert level, including Montreal and Quebec City, as public health officials try to prevent the spread of COVID-19 amid a recent uptick in confirmed cases.
+The government last week ordered a series of lockdown measures for those areas.

-Health officials say two of those deaths took place in the past 24 hours, nine occurred between Sept.
-27-Oct.
-2, and another death took place at an unspecified date.
+Quebec reported 1,079 new cases of COVID-19 Sunday, the third day in a row that the province has crossed the 1,000-case mark.

 READ MORE: For the second day in a row, more than 1,000 new COVID-19 cases in Quebec